 #2: Pick Your Team

-While you may prefer to do everything yourself, it is imperative to engage with others when creating the plan for their knowledge, ideas, and perspectives.
+While you may prefer to do everything yourself, it is imperative to engage with others when creating a plan for their knowledge, ideas, and perspectives.

 Look at your team and select your key players – that is those staff members: